TDA/NUI-Protoypes/README.md

 At the time of starting this side project, these are the most recent stable versions available.
 Note `stable`.
 This is important, as the project I am building is not experimental but a stable one.

+* Why just these features?
+Why can't you compare more?
+Please note that this is something I am doing in my free time.
+I neither get paid for this, nor am I doing this for myself.
+I am helping out in the little spare time I get.